vade-ai/toon/CONTRIBUTING.md

 ## License

-By contributing to TOON, you agree that your contributions will be licensed under the Eclipse Public License 1.0.
+By contributing to TOON, you agree that your contributions will be licensed under the MIT License.